FuelLabs/forc/RELEASING.md

 #### 2. Build Release Binaries (`build-release` job)

 - Extracts the crate name from the tag
+- **Checks if the crate has a binary target** (skips library-only crates)
-- Builds the binary for **only that crate** across multiple platforms:
+- For binary crates, builds across multiple platforms:
   - **Linux**: x86_64 and aarch64 (ARM64)
   - **macOS**: x86_64 (Intel) and aarch64 (Apple Silicon)
 - Strips debug symbols to reduce binary size
 - Creates compressed archives with the naming format: `{tag}-{platform}.tar.gz`
   - Example: `forc-wallet-0.16.0-x86_64-unknown-linux-gnu.tar.gz`
 - Uploads all binary archives to the GitHub release

+**Note:** Library-only crates (like `forc-tracing`) are published to crates.io but do not produce release binaries.

 #### 3. Update Compatibility Tracking (`update-releases` job)